- Is It Cruel to Keep Cats Indoors?

 Outdoor cats can be happy, to an extent.
 After all, what cat wouldn't be glad to chase squirrels and birds around all day?
 (The downside of this is that outdoor cats do cause extreme environmental devastation, killinghundreds of millions of birds annually, representing only 20% of what they hunt down.)

-Additionally, cats that are allowed outside get to interact with other cats, which is excellent for their mental health.
+Additionally, many cats that are allowed outside get to interact with other cats, which is excellent for their mental health.
 This social time can help release pent-up frustration if they are the only cat in your household.
 Still, there are risks to this advantage, too.
 There's no way to control whether your cat interacts with diseased pets or reproduces if it's intact.

 Admittedly, there are few benefits to letting your cat roam free outdoors.
 The only benefits to the practice are double-edged swords, having risks that can cost your cat its health or create more stray cats if it's not fixed.
 With all this in mind, it's best to take your cat out on a leash occasionally if you're truly concerned about its welfare while living an indoor life.